apollographql/federation/Readme.md

 ![Tests](https://github.com/apollographql/apollo-cli/workflows/Tests/badge.svg) ![Security audit](https://github.com/apollographql/apollo-cli/workflows/Security%20audit/badge.svg)

-`apollo` is a command line interface designed for people who want to design, build, and manage a data graph.
+`ap` is a command line interface designed for people who want to design, build, and manage a data graph.
 It is built to work seamless with the [Apollo Platform](https://www.apollographql.com/) and provide the core tooling for teams implementing a [principled data graph](https://principledgraphql.com/)

 ## Installation